WNKS: Flip to oldies; second Top 40 era

 On May 31, 1996, after a brief stunt, WEDJ relaunched as "Kiss 95.1", becoming the second station in Charlotte to use the "Kiss" moniker, the first being WCKZ, which is now current sister WBAV.
 The first song on the relaunched "Kiss" was "I Go Blind" by Hootie & the Blowfish.
 The following day, WEDJ changed call letters to the current WNKS to match the "Kiss" moniker.
-In December 1996, WNKS (as well as Evergreen's 4 other Charlotte stations) was traded to EZ Communications (owners of WSOC-FM and WSSS; WRFX-FM would go to SFX Broadcasting), with Evergreen receiving EZ Communications' Philadelphia stations WIOQ and WUSL in return EZ would then be bought by American Radio Systems in July, which would reunite WNKS with its long-time AM sister station (by this point WRFX, now WFNZ; WFNZ would be sold to Entercom in November 2016).
+In December 1996, WNKS (as well as Evergreen's 4 other Charlotte stations) was traded to EZ Communications (owners of WSOC-FM and WSSS; WRFX-FM would go to SFX Broadcasting), with Evergreen receiving EZ Communications' Philadelphia stations WIOQ and WUSL in return.
+EZ would then be bought by American Radio Systems in July, which would reunite WNKS with its long-time AM sister station (by this point WRFX, now WFNZ; WFNZ would be sold to Entercom in November 2016).
 ARS would be bought out by Infinity Broadcasting on September 19, 1997, with Infinity changing its name to CBS Radio in December 2005 as part of the spin-off of CBS' motion picture and cable television assets under a relaunched Viacom.

 WNKS formerly served as the flagship for the syndicated Ace & TJ Show, which ran on the station from its debut on April 6, 1998, until May 20, 2011, when the duo left for WHQC due to a contract dispute.
 They were replaced by afternoon host Otis in August.
 In March 2012, Otis moved back to afternoons, and Drex & Maney, formerly of WHBQ-FM in Memphis, officially took over morning drive.
 Cassiday Proctor would join a month later from KAMX in Austin.
 On January 5, 2015, Drex and Cassiday announced they would be leaving the station for a morning show position at WSTR in Atlanta.
 Maney remained at WNKS, and was joined by new co-hosts LauRen (formerly of WZGV) and Roy (formerly of WXLK) the following month.

 On October 2, 2014, CBS Radio announced that it would trade all of their Tampa and Charlotte stations (including WNKS), as well as WIP in Philadelphia to the Beasley Broadcast Group in exchange for 5 stations located in Miami and Philadelphia.
 The swap was completed on December 1, 2014.

 On July 13, 2022, it was reported that The Ace & TJ Show, would return to WNKS on July 18.
 Current morning hosts Maney and LauRen lost an hour as a result of the move.
-In May 2024, it was announced the show would move to WKQC, with program director Cameron Moore's midday show moving from 12-3 p.m. to 10 a.m.-3 p.m..
-The Maney and LauRen Morning Show also expanded by adding another hour, moving back to their previous 6-10 a.m. time slot.
+In May 2024, it was announced the show would move to WKQC, with program director Cameron Moore's midday show moving from noon-3 pm to 10 am-3 pm.
+The Maney and LauRen Morning Show also expanded by adding another hour, moving back to their previous 6-10 am time slot.

-The Kiss logo
+Kiss Trivia

-WNKS uses the same logo as WXKS-FM ("Kiss 108"), a Top-40 station owned by iHeartMedia and based in Boston, Massachusetts.
+WNKS uses the same logo as WXKS-FM ("Kiss 108"), a fellow Top-40 station but owned by iHeartMedia and based in Boston, Massachusetts.
 This dates back to when both stations were owned by Pyramid Broadcasting, and later Evergreen Media.